pattlebass/Godot-Acrylic/README.md

 ## Limitations

-* Only works on Windows.
-You have to implement it on other platforms yourself
-* Doesn't have a very good fallback system
+- Implemented on Windows and Linux, but the fallback system is not great.
-* Doesn't account for other windows (only blurs the background image)
+- Doesn't account for other windows (only blurs the background image)